Haymarket affair: Effects on the labor movement and May Day

 The influence of the Haymarket Affair was not limited to the celebration of May Day.
 Emma Goldman, the activist and political theorist, was attracted to anarchism after reading about the incident and the executions, which she later described as "the events that had inspired my spiritual birth and growth".
-She considered the Haymarket martyrs to be "the most decisive influence in my existence".
-Her associate, Alexander Berkman also described the Haymarket anarchists as "a potent and vital inspiration".
+She considered the Haymarket martyrs to be "the most decisive influence in my existence", and was powerfully moved by attending the famous socialist speaker Johanna Greie's speech on the subject, expressing that "at the end of Greie's speech I knew what I had surmised all along: the Chicago men were innocent."
+Her associate Alexander Berkman also described the Haymarket anarchists as "a potent and vital inspiration".
 Others whose commitment to anarchism, or revolutionary socialism, crystallized as a result of the Haymarket Affair included Voltairine de Cleyre and "Big Bill" Haywood, a founding member of the Industrial Workers of the World.
 Goldman wrote to historian Max Nettlau that the Haymarket Affair had awakened the social consciousness of "hundreds, perhaps thousands, of people".

 Suspected bombers

-While admitting that none of the defendants was involved in the bombing, the prosecution made the argument that Lingg had built the bomb, and two prosecution witnesses (Harry Gilmer and Malvern Thompson) tried to imply that the bomb thrower was helped by Spies, Fischer and Schwab.
+While admitting that none of the defendants was involved in the bombing, the prosecution made the argument that Lingg had built the bomb, and prosecution witnesses Harry Gilmer and Malvern Thompson tried to imply that the bomb-thrower was helped by Spies, Fischer, and Schwab.
 The defendants claimed they had no knowledge of the bomber at all.

 Several activists, including Robert Reitzel, later hinted they knew who the bomber was.
 Writers and other commentators have speculated about many possible suspects: